stanclarke-jr/resumes/stanclarkejr-2022-resume.md

 ### Digital Triptychs
 ***Owner & Freelance Web Developer*** - _October 2016 to Present_

-I build Websites for professions and local small businesses.
+I build Websites for professionals and local small businesses.
 Operate all aspects of the business, including marketing, sales, customer service and accounting.

 ### MuseMasters Live
 ***Founder & Full Stack Developer*** - _January 2020 to Present_